UNITED METHODIST COMMITTEE ON RELIEF (UMCOR) DISASTER RESPONSE

 9:15am Nomads (Room 10)

-9:30am Bible Banter (Room 11) ______________________________
+9:30am Bible Banter (Room 11)INFANT & TODDLER CARE

-CHILDREN & FAMILY WORSHIP
+CHILDREN AND FAMILY WORSHIP

 CHILDREN AND YOUTH SUNDAY SCHOOL